Training

 *Recertification: None

-Respiratory Protection New User
+Respiratory Protection New User (RPNU)

 All employees who are required to use respiratory protection must receive this training prior to any respirator use.
 The training includes a description of the respiratory hazards to which employees are potentially exposed to during routine and emergency situations as well as training in the proper use of respirators, including putting on and removing, any limitations on their use, and their maintenance.
 Individuals must receive Respiratory Protection Training prior to being issued respiratory protective equipment.